pivotal-cf/docs-aws-services/creating.html.md.erb.md

 ##<a id="create"></a>Create Service Instances

-<p class="note"><strong>Note</strong>: When <a href="installation.html">installing</a> the Service Broker for AWS, the PCF operator sets up an IAM account and policy and provides credentials to the Service Broker.
-Developers do not need access to the credentials to create service instances.</p>
+<p class="note"><strong>Note</strong>: When installing the Service Broker for AWS,
+   the PCF operator sets up an IAM account and policy and provides credentials to the Service Broker.
+   Developers do not need access to the credentials to create service instances.
+   For information about installing, see <a href="installation.html">Installing the Service Broker</a>.</p>

 ###<a id="rds"></a>RDS for PostgreSQL